kaipokrandt/portfoliooptimization/README.md

 ---

+As with my private equity dashboard, feel free to clone and deploy yourself.
+I run this locally at all times.

 ## Overview

 This project helps you figure out **how to split your money among multiple stocks** to either maximize returns or minimize risk.